The majority of countries throughout the world honor mothers on the exact same day of the year as we do here in America, and that day is today.

 A Final Goodbye

 I called nurse Tammy and asked her if she could come and get him.
 She said YES and that they were on their way.
 I spent the time it took her to drive to Austin gazing into my child’s eyes, wondering if he’d ever really understand how much I loved and needed him.
 I remember hugging him so close, and just breathing in his smell.
 The few hours we had together that day seemed to fly by in a matter of moments, then nurse Tammy was at the hotel room door.
+It was also almost checkout time at the hotel, and so I was about to have to leave myself.

 Remembering the car pulling away that day, while fighting this OVERWHELMING instinct to run after them screaming, has haunted me for decades.